MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-416-Supplemental-Security-Income-Aged-Blind-Disabled/subpart-I-Determining-Disability-Blindness/subjectgroup-ECFR7b2baa1dea777ba-Continuing-Stopping-Disability-Blindness/section-416.999a.md

 (3) You file your request for reinstatement timely under § 416.999b; and

-(4) In the month you file your request for reinstatement -
+(4) In the month you file your request for reinstatement—

-(i) You are not able to do substantial gainful activity because of your medical condition, as determined under paragraph (c) of this section,
+(i) You are not able or become unable to do substantial gainful activity because of your medical condition as determined under paragraph (c) of this section.

 (ii) Your current impairment is the same as or related to the impairment that we used as the basis for your previous eligibility referred to in paragraph (a)(2) of this section,